mitranim/mitranim.github.io/src/html/thoughts/cheating-for-website-performance.md

 Have been turning into a bit of a performance nut lately.
 This is what I've found useful for speeding up websites.
+These are mostly frontend optimisations;
+I'm not going to delve into server performance here.

 ## TL:DR